-As federal money pours in, some jobless Washingtonians brace for months-long waits for benefits
+As federal money pours in, some jobless Washingtonians brace for monthslong waits for benefits

 Even though most claimants should see prompt payment of those federal benefits, some claimants who are dealing with eligibility issues or other problems still face long delays while the state Employment Security Department (ESD) reviews their claims.

-Jim Wilson, 57, of Walla Walla said the ESD recently told him his unemployment claim, filed in early January, likely wouldn’t be reviewed until mid-April.
+Jim Wilson, 57, of Walla Walla, said the ESD recently told him his unemployment claim, filed in early January, likely wouldn’t be reviewed until mid-April.
 “Thank God my wife has a job as a teacher and we have some savings,” wrote Wilson, who was laid off from his job as a bank marketing director, in a letter to state officials.

-Spokane area resident Eric Gilbert, 43, said an ESD representative told him to expect a three-month wait for agency review of an identity verification issue that had stopped his payments in February.
+Spokane area resident Eric Gilbert, 43, said an ESD representative told him to expect a three-month wait for agency review of an identity-verification issue that had stopped his payments in February.
 “I said, ‘you’ve got to be joking, right?'”
 Gilbert, a single father who was laid off from the Census Bureau in November, said.
 “And he’s like, ‘no.'”

 ESD spokesperson Nick Demerice wasn’t able to speak to the complaints of specific claimants.
 But he said reports of long wait times likely reflect a backlog of claims that require special agency review, known as adjudication.